kworkflow/kworkflow/documentation/man/features/build.rst

   The cpu-scaling option lets the user set whichever CPU usage they want from their CPU, basically setting the ``-j`` flag accordingly.

+\--ccache:
+  This option allows the user to enable ``ccache`` usage during compilation tasks, which should improve compile times in subsequent compilations.
+If you want, you can set this option in the build.config file.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.